Introduction to SDK Modules

 On top of this core, the Cosmos SDK enables developers to build modules that implement the business logic of their application.
 In other words, SDK modules implement the bulk of the logic of applications, while the core does the wiring and enables modules to be composed together.
 The end goal is to build a robust ecosystem of open-source SDK modules, making it increasingly easier to build complex blockchain applications.

 KVStores in the main multistore, as well as a subset of message types.
-These messages are routed by one of the main component of SDK core,
+These messages are routed by one of the main components of SDK core,

 As a result of this architecture, building an SDK application usually revolves around writing modules to implement the specialized logic of the application, and composing them with existing modules to complete the application.
 Developers will generally work on modules that implement logic needed for their specific use case that do not exist yet, and will use existing modules for more generic functionalities like staking, accounts or token management.